Governance & Sustainability

 Anti-bribery and corruption

 The Board is committed to complying with anti-bribery and corruption laws in Malaysia and other countries in which the Group operates.
 The ‘Group Anti-Bribery and Corruption (“ABAC”) Policy and Procedures’ (“ABAC P&Ps”) applies to all directors and employees of PPB Group as well as business associates.
 The ABAC P&Ps is communicated to all parties with whom the Group has business dealings, and is accessible to the public via publication on the Group entities’ corporate websites.
-It may be viewed at the Company’s website: https://www.ppbgroup.com/index.php/governance-sustainability/ code-policies/anti-bribery-and-corruption-policy-and-procedures
+It may be viewed at the Company’s website:: https://www.ppbgroup.com/index.php/governance-sustainability/ code-policies/anti-bribery-and-corruption-policy-and-procedures

 All Directors and employees attended the annual ABAC training session conducted by the Company’s Risk Management and Integrity Department during the year.